jimmyginga/react_express_knex_pagination/README.md

 <img src="./tutuor02.png" alt="My cool logo"/>

 **Note**: we did not apply hard styles, feel free to contribute with this and other features :wink:.

+# :bulb:Conclusion

+Our solution using <i>react-paginate</i> brings fractions of that each time a different page number is set in the state of <b>currentPage</b> variable.
+It led us to adapt the react pagination library to our needs once this one considered all data would be delivered in a single request, and not in page batches.
+This way to solve the problem demands a new request to the API every time a new page of data is required, but in the other hand doesn't overcharge the frontend with unnecessary data.